James Caulfeild, 1st Earl of Charlemont

-James Caulfeild, 1st Earl of Charlemont KP PC (Ire) (18 August 1728 - 4 August 1799), was an Irish statesman.
+James Caulfeild, 1st Earl of Charlemont, KP, PC (Ire) (18 August 1728 - 4 August 1799) was an Anglo-Irish politician.

-Life

 Early life

 The son of James Caulfeild, 3rd Viscount Charlemont, he was born in Dublin, and succeeded his father as 4th Viscount in 1734.
 His mother was Elizabeth Bernard, daughter of Francis Bernard, MP and judge of the Court of Common Pleas (Ireland) and Alice Ludlow.
 After his father's death, she remarried Thomas Adderley, and died in childbirth in 1743 at the age of 40, after the birth of her daughter Elizabeth, who later married Major David Ross.
+Charlemont was educated at home by private tutors rather than attending a public school.
+His final tutor, a scholar named Murphy, is credited with fostering Charlemont’s lifelong interest in art and classical culture.

+In 1746, he began a period of international travel that lasted over nine years, commonly known as the Grand Tour.
+His itinerary included Holland and Italy.
+During a year of study in Turin, he established a relationship with the philosopher David Hume—who was then serving as secretary to the British embassy—and developed a friendship with the future King Victor Amadeus III of Sardinia.
+His travels extended to Greece, Turkey, and Egypt.
+Throughout his journey, Charlemont documented and collected materials regarding the antiquities, customs, and traditions of the regions he visited.
 The title of Charlemont descended from Sir Toby Caulfeild (1565–1627) of Oxfordshire, England, who was given lands in Ireland, and created Baron Charlemont (the name of a fort on the Blackwater), for his services to King James I in 1620.
 The 1st Viscount was the 5th Baron (d.
 1671), who was advanced in the peerage by Charles II.